ngs-lang/ngs/readme.md

 * Manage cloud/VMs with this shell.

+* Programs are written in shells but "stop and think" was not made till now.
+NGS will have two modes: `commands` and `code`.
+In `code` mode there will be a "normal" programming language while in `commands` mode we'll have something like current shells.

 About this document
 ===================
 This document started as internal draft.
 Some sections might not be clear.
 Still exposing it as per "release early" policy.
 Feel free to open a GitHub issue or email me directly: ilya (DOT) sher (AT) coding (DASH) knight (DOT) com